Hello everyone, my name is Hal. A lifelong sports participant and fan, the spiritual aspects of martial arts have always intrigued me.

 One of the significant contributions of Asian culture to the modern world is martial arts.
 No one can forget Bruce Lee and his role as the first and foremost martial arts athlete, even before becoming a famous movie star.

-Even now, martial arts is still a huge hit with increasing interest in movies such as Crouching Tiger Hidden Dragon, House of the Flying Daggers, and the Matrix trilogy.
+Even now, martial arts is still a huge hit with increasing interest in movies such as the Matrix trilogy, House of Flying Daggers, and Crouching Tiger, Hidden Dragon.

 The Chinese are often the primary culture that comes to mind when it comes to martial arts, but the Japanese tend to be just as involved.
 With a rich tradition associated with body contact sports, martial arts can be found all throughout their history as well.
 Modern-day Japan even shows reverence to those traditions by offering tournaments and featuring these sporting activities abroad to this day.